The best-dressed celebrities at the 2021 AMAs

 This year’s awards ceremony, taking place on Sunday 21 November, will be hosted by Cardi B, with celebrities including Bruno Mars, Carrie Underwood and Jason Aldean, and Olivia Rodrigo set to take the stage for performances.

-From the good 4 u singer to Cardi B, these are the best-dressed celebrities at this year’s awards.
+From the good 4 u singer to Cardi B and Billy Porter, these are the best-dressed celebrities at this year’s awards.

 Cardi B